jrdegbe/thamesthrive-api/docs/integration/js/advanced.md

 ## Forcing Profile ID

-In certain situations, you may want to send a specific profile ID to Tracardi that comes from your backend system.
+In certain situations, you may want to send a specific profile ID to ThamesThrive that comes from your backend system.
 To enable this feature, static ID must be enabled in the event source that collects data, and the profile ID must be added to the script configuration.